Scream (franchise): Critical and public response

 Scream 2 received equally positive critical response with some critics arguing that the film surpassed the original in scares and humor.
 Both Gene Siskel and the New York Times Janet Maslin gave the sequel positive reviews despite their negative response to Scream.
 The film failed to achieve the same success as the original in terms of awards however, winning only the 1998 MTV Movie Award for Best Female Performance for Campbell plus Saturn Award nominations for Best Actress, Best Supporting Actress and Best Horror Film for Campbell, Cox and Scream 2 respectively.Scream 3 received mixed reviews, with many critics agreeing it was a step down compared to the first two entries and relied too heavily on horror movie clichés.
 Of the characters, Roger Ebert said "[they] are so thin, they're transparent" but praised Campbell's appearance, saying "The camera loves her.
 She could become a really big star and then giggle at clips from this film at her AFI tribute".
-Not all reviews were negative: Kevin Thomas at the Los Angeles Times called it "genuinely scary and also highly amusing" and Tom Coates at the BBC stated that "as the conclusion to the trilogy it works more effectively than anyone had a right to expect".Scream 4 received mixed reviews at the time of its release.
+Conversely, Kevin Thomas of the Los Angeles Times called it "genuinely scary and also highly amusing"; Tom Coates at the BBC similarly stated that "as the conclusion to the trilogy it works more effectively than anyone had a right to expect".
+The movie and its themes were re-evaluated and examined in the wake of the MeToo movement, with many seeing the commentary on sexism and abuse in Hollywood as ahead of its time.Scream 4 received mixed reviews at the time of its release.
 While critics said it was an improvement over its predecessor, they were divided over the humor, kills, and its use of clichés.
 New York Daily News wrote that the film was "dated" and that its reliance "on obvious clichés doesn't seem ironic anymore, just easy".
 Empire gave the film two out of five stars, criticizing the film's old-fashioned formula and lack of scare factor.
 Positive reviews included Colin Covert of the Minneapolis Star Tribune, who gave the film a perfect score of four out of four stars, praising the combination of scares, comedy, and twists.
-Reappraising the film, many have credited Scream 4 with foreshadowing the effects of social media and Internet fame, while also praising the Craven's creative vision before his death four years following the film's release.Scream (2022) received positive reviews from critics, who praised the new and old cast's performances.
+Reappraising the film, many have credited Scream 4 as also being ahead of its time, foreshadowing the effects of social media and Internet fame, while also praising Craven's creative vision before his death four years following the film's release.Scream (2022) received positive reviews from critics, who praised the new and old cast's performances.
 Aedan Juvet of Screen Rant called the entry an excellent modern slasher and wrote, "Though the franchise has always been a distinguished property with pure perfection, the recent return to Scream raises the bar for aspiring slashers, once again setting a standard for modern horror – just as it did 25 years ago."
 In a more mixed review, Wenlei Ma of News.com.au rated the film 3 out of 5 and felt that "Scream 5 lacks the spark Bettinelli-Olpin and Gillett brought to Ready or Not.
 Scream 5 is certainly funny and irreverent, but where it falls over is that it's rarely scary."Scream VI received positive reviews from critics, who praised the use of New York City as a fresh setting for the franchise while also praising the increased violence and performances of the cast.
 Chicago Sun-Times's Richard Roeper gave the film three out of four stars, writing "Nevertheless, off we go on another aggressively gruesome, wickedly funny and at times cleverly staged Scream-fest that cheerfully defies logic while hitting all the right notes we've come to expect from the franchise."
 He praised the performances of Barrera, Ortega and Brown and felt the film's ending was "the most outlandish and spectacularly brutal ending of all".
 In a more mixed review, Olly Richards, reviewing the film for Empire, gave it three out of five stars, opining that it was "still far more inventive and entertaining than most horror franchises of a similar vintage", yet "one of the sillier series entries in terms of plot, but still scary enough and funny enough to leave you hoping Ghostface might yet kill again".
+Scream VI won the MTV Movie and TV Award for Best Movie and Best Fight (Courteney Cox vs Ghostface).